bdavidxyz/rails_sidekiq_docker/README.md

 docker-compose up
 ```

+See the docker-compose.yml file to see what happens when starting services.

 ### 6. Visit "hello world" page

  - go to http://localhost:3000/, The created welcome page should appear

  - go to http://localhost:3000/sidekiq, The created sidekiq monitoring should appear

+### (optionnal) make it work on Heroku

+Heroku : add redis extension, add a worker with 'heroku ps:scale web=1 worker=1', add a Procfile, check REDIS_URL env var

 ## Restart from scratch